Hantavirus Tracker: MV Hondius Current Status

 Methodology

 This tracker is manually updated twice per day from official sources.
-Counts use WHO briefings as the primary source; ECDC and CDC are used for cross-verification and route details.
+Counts use WHO briefings and ECDC daily updates as primary sources; CDC is used for clinical and transmission context.
 Secondary media is used only to corroborate route and individual information that is already publicly disclosed.
 Read the full methodology →

 Sources